Aircraft routing and crew pairing: updated algorithms at Air France: Integrated problem

-Given the performance of our solution schemes for the aircraft routing and crew pairing problems, it is natural to test the ability of a simple combination of these approaches to tackle with the integrated problem.
+As we will see in the numerical results, the aircraft routing and crew pairing solution schemes introduced solve most of our industrial instances to optimality in a few hours.
+It is therefore natural to test the ability of a simple combination of these approaches to tackle with the integrated problem.
 Instead of solving directly Program~\eqref{eq:IntegratedProblem}, we adopt a cut generating approach using the methods proposed in the previous sections in a rather independent way.